Mercer Advisors Logo

 • First, within one year of the death, the beneficiary can use any portion of the remaining HSA balance to pay for outstanding medical expenses for the HSA account holder, effectively lowering the balance the beneficiary inherits.
 You would need to keep records and receipts for received care in this scenario.
 This makes the most sense when the beneficiary is also the beneficiary to the remainder of the deceased’s estate.

 • Or, if you are charitably inclined, a second option is to name your favorite charity as the beneficiary of your HSA and leave other assets to your loved ones.
 The charity will receive the balance of the HSA tax-free.
-For more information about charitable giving, read The Benefits of Charitable Giving.

 Health savings accounts provide a great tax benefit, and we encourage taking advantage of HSAs as part of your long-term savings strategy.
 Invest your account balance and allow it to grow until retirement without taking distributions, if possible.
 Talk to your advisor about how an HSA might fit into your wealth management plan.